JustinGuese/tradingbot22-tradingbots-prefect/tradingbot-website-generator/hugo/content/english/news/whale-moves-big-investors-go-bearish-on-t-mobile-us-tmus.md

 Analysts have released ratings for T-Mobile US in the last month, with an average target price of $183.67.
 Wells Fargo maintains an Overweight rating with a price target of $175, UBS maintains a Buy rating with a target of $186, and Oppenheimer, while revising its rating to Outperform, sets the price target at $190.

 Options trading carries higher risks and potential rewards.
 Traders are advised to educate themselves, adapt their strategies, monitor multiple indicators, and closely follow market movements.
-Stay informed about the latest T-Mobile US options trades with real-time alerts from Benzinga Pro.
+Stay informed about the latest T-Mobile US options trades with real-time alerts from our pro subscription.